anonimatym/TryHackMe-Pickle-Rick/WRITEUP.md

 ```
 This are some directory gobuster could find for us, we could be interested in **/login.php** so we will navigate into it
 ![image_2024-04-26_003529817](https://github.com/smoothonghub/TryHackMe-Pickle-Rick/assets/86502006/bbb9309b-3f13-431f-9c04-31f441a966f2)
-We will find a login page, we already have the username but we lack the password, so we can keep with the directory fuzzing
+We will find a login page, we already have the username but we lack the password, so we can keep with the directory fuzzing.

 At some point, we will encounter a file called **robots.txt**, most websites will have a robots.txt file which basically tells the sitee what it is allowed and not allowed to index.
 If we check the robots.txt file we will encounter some sort of password we can use since this could be the password for our **/login.php** so lets try
 ![image_2024-04-26_004100740](https://github.com/smoothonghub/TryHackMe-Pickle-Rick/assets/86502006/a0f5cb3e-e8eb-40fd-949e-1416b55078db)